 2) Seek a court order for removal of the caveat.

 In representing you in any potential litigation, Navado brings the experience to potentially cover the field to provide you with causes of action which may extend beyond the black letter of the law.
 Our staff come from a wide variety of backgrounds including qualified accountants and are able to approach your matter with a mind to the circumstances of your case, and not only the black letter of the law.
 Additionally Navado has considerable access to a wide variety of expert counsel who may be able to assist you in the most focused and effective way regarding your complex matter.
 The combination of our in-house expertise, resources and counsel allows Navado to cover the field of law and advise you in relation to your complex matter, with a mind to advising you of causes of actions.

 If you are considering lodging a caveat, or if you are affected by a caveat, we recommend that you contact our office and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers in one of our branch offices.
 For a complete listing please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.